kiuby88/windowing-textio/README.md

 #### Run with lateness
-Pass an lateness values in seconds using an arg.
+You can pass a lateness value (in seconds) using args.
 For example, to use 60 seconds
 ```
 java -cp target/windowing-textio-bundled-1.0-SNAPSHOT.jar org.kby.PipelineWithTextIo 60
 ```